isar-adnan/SMART-Task_Team-016/README.md

 ### Note:
-We trained all the models on dbpedia dataset.
+We trained all the models on dbpedia dataset (Both json and ttl files).
+Libraries Used: numpy, sklearn, elasticsearch (Version: 7.17.6)